darrylo/stars2evernote/README.md

 this, the data import is reasonably fast, and there are no API networking issues to worry about.
 The client might take a long time to synchronize, though.

+**IMPORTANT NOTE**: This script handles most, but not all starred articles.
+In particular, starred articles whose blurbs include tables will likely import but **NOT** synchronize (Evernote will forever banish such notes to the "Unsynced Notes" notebook).
+Hopefully, you'll have few, if any, of these notes, which will have to be manually imported (you click on the article URL and manually re-clip the note into Evernote, as a new note).
+Also note that the table may appear to be properly rendered the first time you view the Evenote note, but will probably be deleted by Evernote once you stop viewing the note (after which exporting the now "fixed" unsynchronizable note and re-importing it will result in something that will synchronize, but will be missing the table and anything else that Evernote does not like).

 This is a crude script, intended to be used from the command-line.
 There are also significant issues -- see the list at the bottom.
 In particular, this